-Sliver: [editing] A sliver is a small, spurious gap considered as a topology error.
-Slivers are found between polygons as a result of imprecise digitization of features in GIS.
+Sliver: [editing] A sliver is a small, spurious gap between polygons often considered as a topology error from imprecise digitization of features.

-Slope: [mathematics] Slope is the change in elevation with respect to change in location measured in degrees or percent slope.
-Slope indicates the incline/decline and steepness of the surface, typically measure in a fixed interval.
+Slope: [mathematics] Slope is the change in elevation or steepness with respect to change in location measured in degrees or percent slope.

-Snapping Environment: [editing] The snapping environment in GIS determines the distance that newly digitized points, lines and polygons will occupy the same location of existing features.
+Snapping Environment: [editing] Snapping determines the distance that newly digitized points, lines and polygons will occupy the same location of existing features.

 Soil Survey Geographic Database (SSURGO): [organization] SSURGO is a fine-scale, county-level, soil survey database prepared by the National Resource Conservation Service.

-Spaghetti Data Model: [data structure] The spaghetti data model is a simple GIS model where lines may cross without intersecting or topology and usually no attributes are created.
+Spaghetti Data Model: [data structure] The spaghetti data model is a simple and dated GIS model where lines may cross without intersecting or topology without attributes.

-Spatial Relationship: [data structure] A spatial relationship links GIS features with a table by a unique identifier all stored in a relational database management system.
+Spatial Relationship: [data structure] A spatial relationship links features geographically with a table by a unique identifier.

-Spherical Coordinates: [coordinate system] Spherical coordinates is a coordinate system based on a sphere defined by two angles of rotation in orthogonal planes.
-The most common is latitudes and longitudes in a geographic coordinate system.
+Spherical Coordinates: [coordinate system] Spherical coordinates is a coordinate system based on a sphere defined by two angles of rotation in orthogonal planes such as latitudes and longitudes in a geographic coordinate system.

-Spheroid: [geodesy] A spheroid is a three-dimensional mathematical model representing the shape of the Earth.
-It is based on the equation of a sphere.
+Spheroid: [geodesy] A spheroid is a three-dimensional mathematical model representing the shape of the Earth based on the equation of a sphere.